 From David Hamman, Founder of the Ripple Club: Helping Speakers Find Their Audience

-Having watched my husband suffer the pains of living with an alcoholic mother, and watching him lose her to the destruction of alcohol before they were able to reconcile their relationship, I was very thankful for Raegan's book.
+Having watched my husband suffer the pains of living with an alcoholic mother, and watching him lose her to the destruction of alcohol before they were able to reconcile their relationship, I was very thankful for Raegan's book, "Death In the Afternoon: How To Control Drinking In The 21st Century."
 It really lays it all out there just how destructive alcohol is - not just in relationships, but to the body as well.
 We all grow up thinking alcohol isn't "bad", so long as it is used in moderation.
 The problem is, too often, people go way too far - becoming addicted, and then losing everything.
 Even their lives.
 The pain left behind is more than most realize.
 This book is written in such a way, that I plan on reading it to my young teenage children, to hopefully open their eyes to the dangers of alcohol before they even get started.
 Excellent book, to the point, and no holding back.
 Loved it!